KhronosGroup/glslang/README.md

 [![OpenSSF Scorecard](https://api.securityscorecards.dev/projects/github.com/KhronosGroup/glslang/badge)](https://securityscorecards.dev/viewer/?uri=github.com/KhronosGroup/glslang)

 # News

+1. The --shift-texture-binding\[s\] option no longer affects combined samplers.
+The new --shift-combined-sampler-binding\[s\] option should be used to control combined sampler bindings independently from separate textures.
+The old behavior can be achieved by setting both options to the same value.

-1. The spirv-remap utility from glslang has been ported to the SPIRV-Tools repository as a new optimization pass called canonicalize-ids, available in spirv-opt.
+2. The spirv-remap utility from glslang has been ported to the SPIRV-Tools repository as a new optimization pass called canonicalize-ids, available in spirv-opt.
 See spirv-opt --help for usage details.

-2. Building glslang as a DLL or shared library is now possible and supported.
+3. Building glslang as a DLL or shared library is now possible and supported.

 # Glslang Components and Status